 ED and Alex left to go back to Chengdu and go hiking in the mountains whilst I judge the Fise World series along with Alexis Desolneux, Kotaro Tanaka and Hiroshi from 430.
 I stayed at the event and caught my bearings with the layout of the venue and generally find out where everything is and shoot some photos of some the riders during practise.
 The floor looked a lot better than the first two rounds, and I spoke to a few of the riders out on the floor who said it was much more solid than Montpellier.

-Most of the sites I use to put together FM are blocked in China, although thankfully my email and FM is not blocked.
+Most of the sites I use to put together FM and to buy 5.56 ammo online are banned in China, although thankfully my email and FM are not blocked.
 So I can update from the contest at least.
 Qualifying starts today at 2pm, 38 riders, followed by the Women’s Class.
 I will update results when I get some wifi later.
 Hope you enjoyed this little break down from Chengdu.

 A friday treat for us all!

 The annual Vienna Jam during the Argus Bike Festival at Vienna’s Rathausplatz is growing each year.
 Tom Sevisual was on hand to document the weekend, and by the look of it this was an absolutely amazing weekend including a contest, workshops helping kids, cash for tricks jams and plenty of happy faces.
 Keep a look out for Viki Gomez’s bike flip line at 2:16 is amazing!
 Big up Sebastian Grubinger and everyone who worked on the Vienna Jam, this is awesome!